rebcabin/tangledown/README.md

 ## THREE TAGS: noweb, block, and tangle

-With or without the blank lines, Markdown won't render the opening `<noweb>` and closing `</noweb>` tags themselves.
-Markdown only renders the material between the tags, the _contents_ of the tags.
+With or without the blank lines, Markdown won't render the opening `<noweb ...>` and closing `</noweb>` tags themselves.
+Markdown only renders the material between the tags, the _contents_ of the tags. **NOTE** the `name` attribute must be on the same line as the `<noweb ...` opener.
+That's just a limitation of the regular expression we use to detect `noweb` tags.

 But `tangledown.py` _doesn't_ ignore the tags. `tangledown.py` is a Python script (and module) that sucks up the contents of the `noweb` tags and sticks them into a dictionary.
 For the examples above, the dictionary has the keys `my_little_tests` or `another_little_test`.